Comet (Impact Comics)

-The Comet is a fictional character, a superhero that first appeared in the DC Comics' Impact Comics series, The Comet.
-The character is loosely based on the Archie Comics character, The Comet.
+The Comet is a superhero that first appeared in the DC Comics' Impact Comics series, The Comet.
+The character is loosely based on the Archie Comics character The Comet.

 Fictional character biography

 The Comet's story is narrated, first-person, by the character himself in the past tense.
 In the beginning, he is an ordinary human named Rob Connors, whose only real ambition in life is to play professional baseball.
 His ambition is somewhat stilted by his parents, who are scientists living in arctic areas.

 Rob returns to his parents' home one day to find it torn apart by some kind of battle, which to all appearances took places weeks ago: our first sign of a strange continuity clash, since Rob had been gone only a matter of hours.
 In an attempt to call for help, Rob is forced to climb up the radio mast to fix it.
 It collapses under his weight, and he is pinned beneath it, unable to free himself until a sudden surge of energy sends him soaring through the air.
 Assuming his powers to be the result of an electric shock from the mast, Rob learns he can fly and generate energy beams from his hands - one of which inadvertently sets off an explosion.
 He returns to his girlfriend, a news reporter, who reprimands him for not speaking to her for months, even though Rob wrote to her every week.
 He reveals his powers to her, and she suggests he don a costume and become a superhero.
 Since he left a red energy trail behind when he flew, he assumed the guise of The Comet.